Eccentricity

 varies from being circular.

-A circle has an eccentricity of zero, so the eccentricity shows you how "un-circular" the curve is.
-Bigger eccentricities are less curved.
+A circle has an eccentricity of zero, so the eccentricity shows us how "un-circular" the curve is.
+Bigger eccentricities are less circular.

 Different values of eccentricity make different curves:

-Eccentricity is often shown as the letter e (don't confuse this with Euler's number "e", they are totally different)
+Eccentricity is often shown as the letter e (not to be confused with Euler's number "e", they are totally different)

 Animation